Through the Blue

 Fringed by scores of sensational beaches, such concentration of extraordinary coastal beauty in one island almost seems unreal.
 Also known as “Lefkas” (“white” in Greek), Lefkada’s shores are famous for milky hues that meet absurdly blue beauty.
 Then framed by vertiginous cliff-faces, these are the makings of mythic island paradises where steep descents down wood and rope staircases reward the brave with a spectacle of nature.

 While enticing, the best of these dramatic coasts are difficult to access.
-Particularly with a baby on one hip, a toddler gripping your opposing hand, and a backpack of water bottles, fruit and beach gear.
+Particularly with a baby on one hip, a toddler gripping your opposing hand, and a backpack of water, fruit and beach gear.
 It’s the eastern shoreline that families tend to settle on, with flatter coastal edges, shallow shores, and sheltered waters.
-Hardly as exciting, and really missing the point of Lefkada.
+Hardly as exciting, and missing the main point of Lefkada.

 Thrilling Egremni is hard to leave, in many ways .
 Getting there involves a 1 km hike and a 400-stair descent.